Steinbach (Baden): Economy

 The foothills of the Black Forest and their high quality soil offer perfect conditions for growing a variety of fruits.
-Wine is grown in the steep hills facing South; the sun penetrates the dense leaves much better, which results in improved levels of sugar and alcohol, respectively, critical for a good wine.
+Wine is grown in the steep hills facing South.
+The sun penetrates the dense leaves much better, which results in improved levels of sugar and alcohol, respectively, critical for a good wine.
 This has elevated the region to one of the top wine growing regions in Germany, with Riesling the predominant grape varieties grown.
 The village of 'Umweg' is where most of the grapes are grown in Steinbach.
 The water power of the Steinbach stream was used in the past to drive the turbines of several mills, cereal mills, oil mills, and saw mills.

 History

-At the request of Rudolf I, Margrave of Baden-Baden King Richard of Cornwall elevated the village of Steinbach to that of a town in 1258.
+Steinbach was first documented in 1070.
+At the request of Rudolf I, Margrave of Baden-Baden, on 23 August 1258, King Richard of Cornwall granted Steinbach town rights, marking the beginning of a new phase in its constitutional history.
 With the granting of town rights, Steinbach also received the right to bear a seal and a coat of arms.
 The millstone is the sign of the town of Steinbach since the 14th century.
 The description of the seal reads: "In silver a red millstone with black cone".
 This was in reference to the importance of the quarries in the parish of Steinbach for the production of millstones for the entire diocese of Strasbourg.
 The city colors are red and white.

 The construction of the city wall was started around that time.
 The layout of the city covers an area of about one and a half hectares.
 The city wall was 450 m long.
 The entrance to the town was protected by two gates, the Bühler Gate and the Badener Gate.

 The town was and still is dominated by the castle Yburg.